sjochen/javascriptQuiz/README.md

 # javascriptQuiz

-This is just a basic javaScript quiz to keep my skils sharp.
+This is just a basic vanilla javaScript quiz to keep my skils sharp.